 "Even though you may not see external signs of problems, it may not be until your child is pre-teen or teenager before you see the consequences," she said.

-- 28-year-old killed in Grant County crash
+- Medical Examiner identifies man killed in hit-and-run crash